Los Angeles Kings: Uniforms and logos

 As part of the Kings' 50th anniversary in the 2016–17 season, the team wore commemorative silver alternate jerseys with a black shoulder yoke and striping for every Saturday home game.
 The logos and lettering were accented with metallic gold, while a purple neckline featured five gold diamonds to symbolize the Kings' original colors.
 A 50th Anniversary patch was adorned on the right shoulder.

 Adidas signed an agreement with the NHL to be the official manufacturer of uniforms and licensed apparel for all teams, starting with the 2017–18 season, replacing Reebok.
 The home and away uniforms that were debuted in the 2007–08 season remained identical with the exception of the new Adidas ADIZERO template and the new collar.
 With the new collar, the NHL shield was moved to the front and center on a pentagon with a new "Chrome Flex" style.
 The waist stripes on the road white jersey became curved instead of being straight across.

 In the 2018–19 season, the Kings brought back their silver alternate uniforms last used in the 2016–17 season, minus the metallic gold elements in the logo and numerals.
 The uniform was retired following the 2020–21 season.

-During the 2019–20 season, the Kings brought back the 1992–98 white uniform (with black letters and silver trim) as a heritage uniform for two games.
+During the 2019–20 season, the Kings brought back the 1992–1998 white uniform (with black letters and silver trim) as a heritage uniform for two games.

-The 2020 NHL Stadium Series saw the Kings wear special black and white uniforms with "LA" tilted upward in front, along with chrome helmets.
+The 2020 Stadium Series saw the Kings wear special black and white uniforms with "LA" tilted upward in front, along with chrome helmets.
 The uniforms took cues from the angular architecture and aircraft of the United States Air Force Academy.

 In the 2020–21 season, the Kings unveiled a "Reverse Retro" alternate uniform in collaboration with Adidas.
 The uniform essentially recreated the design worn from 1988 to 1998, but black and silver were replaced by the team's original purple and gold colors.

 Before the 2021–22 season, the Kings replaced their silver alternates with a modernized version of the throwback 1990s white uniforms.
 The design featured slightly different striping patterns from the originals, and were paired with chrome helmets.
+In the 2024 Stanley Cup playoffs, the Kings opted to wear these alternates during road games, but replaced the chrome helmets with the primary white helmets.

 A second "Reverse Retro" uniform was unveiled in the 2022–23 season, featuring the 1980–88 uniform but with a white base, purple stripes and gold accents.

+On June 20, 2024, the Kings unveiled a new primary logo, which is a modernized version of their 1988 logo.
+The new uniforms were also heavily based on the 1988–1998 uniforms, but the sleeve numbers were no longer placed on the contrasting stripe as they were in the previous uniform.